ZBemo/htll-retry/README.md

 If I ever get motivated, you'll be able to do :onclick "alert('hi')" to get \<buton onclick="alert('hi')">, but that's a lot of complexity for something not even I'm ever going to use

-There's an example of htll at ./example-input.edn, and you can try it out with ``lein run -- example-input.edn``
+There's an example of htll at ./example-input.edn, and you can try it out with ``lein run -- example-input.edn # > example-output.html``

 ## License